Sasaki structures on general contact manifolds: Abstract

 \section{Abstract}

-We extend the concept of a Sasakian structure on a cooriented contact manifold, given by a compatibility between the contact form $\zh$ and a Riemannian metric $g_M$ on $M$, to the case of a general contact structure understood as a contact distribution.
-Traditionally, the compatibility can be expressed as the fact that the symplectic form $\omega=\xd(s^2\eta)$ and the metric $g(x,s)=\xd s\ot\xd s+s^2g_M(x)$ define on the cone $\cM=M\ti\R_+$ a K\"ahler structure.
-Since general contact structures can be realized as homogeneous symplectic structures $\zw$ on $\on{GL}(1;\R)$-principal bundles $P\to M$, it is natural to understand Sasakian structures in full generality as related to `homogeneous K\"ahler structures' on $P$.
-The difficulty is that, even locally, contact distributions do not provide any preferred contact form, so the standard approach cannot be directly applied.
-However, we succeeded in characterizing homogeneous K\"ahler structures on $(P,\zw)$ and discovering a canonical lift of Riemannian metrics from the contact manifold $M$ to $P$, which allowed us to define Sasakian structures for general contact manifolds.
-This approach is completely conceptual and avoids \emph{ad hoc} choices.
-Moreover, it provides a natural concept of Sasakian manifold products, which we develop in detail.
+We extend the notion of a Sasakian structure from the classical setting of a cooriented contact manifold, where it is given by a compatibility between a contact form $\zh$ and a Riemannian metric $g_M$ on $M$, to the case of an arbitrary contact structure understood as a contact distribution.
+In the cooriented case, this compatibility can be equivalently expressed by the fact that the symplectic form $\omega=\xd(s^2\zh)$ and the cone metric $g(x,s)=\xd s\ot\xd s+s^2g_M(x)$ define a K\"ahler structure on the cone $\cM=M\times\R_+$.

+Since general contact structures admit canonical realizations as homogeneous symplectic structures $\zw$ on principal $\Rt$-bundles $P\to M$, it is natural to interpret Sasakian geometry in full generality in terms of suitable homogeneous K\"ahler structures on $P$.
+We characterize homogeneous K\"ahler structures on symplectizations $(P,\zw)$ associated with arbitrary contact structures on $M$, and show that they canonically determine a two-sheeted covering $\tM$ of $M$ equipped with a contact form.
+This reduces the problem to the cooriented case and leads to a notion of a \emph{generalized Sasakian structure} on $M$ associated with homogeneous K\"ahler structures on $(P,\zw)$.

+Moreover, since products of K\"ahler manifolds are again K\"ahler, our framework naturally yields a concept of a product of Sasakian manifolds.
+The whole constructions are intrinsic and conceptual, avoiding any \emph{ad hoc} choices.

 {\bf Keywords:} \emph{contact structure; Sasakian manifold; principal bundle; symplectic form; CR structure; homogeneity, Riemannian metric}

 {\bf MSC 2020:} 53C25; 53D10; 53D05; 32V05; 53D35